-Today, more than 100 international researchers, physicians and technicians form five different University institutes and four different EMBL Units work in seven groups on important molecular medicine topics, usually focussing on common diseases and rare diseases with a particular medical need.
+At present, more than 100 international researchers, physicians and technicians from five different University institutes and five different EMBL Units work in eight groups on important molecular medicine topics, usually focussing on common diseases and rare diseases with a particular medical need.

 Most research activities are financed by grant support from several research agencies.